What You Should Know about Pleading “No Contest”

 A: The only way the judge would find you not guilty on your no-contest plea is if there is a mistake in the “charging” document (if, for example, it leaves out a critical part of the charge) or because the prosecutor’s recitation of facts (where required) doesn’t match up to the facts stated in the charging document.
 This is rare.

 Q: How do I figure out if I should plead no-contest?

 A: A lawyer can advise you about your particular situation and the impact of various pleas.

 This “Law You Can Use” column was provided by the Ohio State Bar Association (OSBA).
-It was prepared by attorney Robert A. Beattey, a member of the OSBA Criminal Justice Committee.
+It was originally prepared by attorney Robert A. Beattey.
+It was updated by Columbus attorney Bridget Riddell, Riddell Law, LLC.